-HIPAA-covered bodies must guarantee protected health information (PHI) broadcast by email is safeguarded in order to prevent unauthorized people from intercepting messages, and many opt to use HIPAA compliant email providers to ensure proper controls are in place to ensure the confidentiality, integrity, and accessibility to PHI.
+HIPAA-covered organizations must take every possible precaution to ensure protected health information (PHI) sent and received by email is safeguarded both at rest and in transit in order to prevent unauthorized access to patient data.
+Many organizations opt to use HIPAA compliant email providers to ensure proper controls are in place to ensure the confidentiality, integrity, and accessibility to protected health information (PHI).

-There are a number HIPAA compliant email suppliers to select that provide end-to-end encryption for messages.
-Many of these require software to be hosted on your own infrastructure; others manage everything.
+There are a number of HIPAA compliant email providers that offer end-to-end encryption for messages.
+Some of these require software to be hosted on your own infrastructure; while others work provide a secure Software-as-a-Service service from the cloud.
 Changing email provider does not necessarily mean you have to amend your email addresses.
 Many services permit you to maintain your existing email addresses and send messages as you usually would from your desktop computer.

-If an email service provider includes all of those things, the service can be ruled as HIPAA-compliant.
-However, it is also required that an email service provider complete a contract with a HIPAA-covered entity in the form of a business associate agreement.
+If an email service provider includes all of those things, the service can be considered HIPAA-compliant.
+However, it is also necessary for an email service provider to complete a contract with a HIPAA-covered entity in the form of a business associate agreement.
 Once this has been completed then can the email service be implemented.

-HIPAA-covered bodies should remember that HIPAA-compliant email is not the charge of the service provider.
+HIPAA-covered organizations should remember that compliant use of the email service is not the responsibility of the service provider.
 The service provider must only ensure adequate safeguards are in place.
-It is the responsibility of the covered body to ensure the solution is configured properly, that staff are aware of how to use the email and are made aware of the permitted uses and disclosures of PHI.
+It is the responsibility of the covered body to ensure the solution is configured properly, that staff are aware of how to use the email, and that they are familiar with the permitted uses and disclosures of PHI.

 Is Encryption for Email Obligatory?

-While HIPAA compliant email suppliers encrypt all emails being broadcast, encryption is not mandatory.
+While HIPAA compliant email suppliers encrypt all emails during transmission, encryption is not mandatory.
 The HIPAA Security Rule only requires groups to assess the requirement for encryption.
-A HIPAA-covered body does not need to encrypt emails, if a different and equivalent control is used in its stead.
+A HIPAA-covered organization does not need to encrypt emails if a different and equivalent control is used in place of encryption.

-One such security measure is the use of a secure email server placed behind a firewall.
+One such security measure for internal emails is the use of a secure email server placed behind a firewall.
 In such instances, once a risk assessment has been complete and the reasons for not encrypting emails has been recorded, encryption would not be necessary on all internal emails.
-Encryption would also not be required when sending emails to patients who have authorized a covered body to correspond with them via email.
+Encryption would also not be required when sending emails to patients who have authorized an organization to communicate PHI with them via email.

-However, since most healthcare groups need to file payment claims via email, contact other healthcare groups and refer patients, it is necessary to broadcast emails outside the protection of the firewall.
-In such instances, encryption is required.
+However, since most healthcare groups need to file payment claims via email, contact other healthcare groups, and refer patients, it is necessary to send emails beyond the firewall.
+In such instances, encryption is the recommended solution.

 There are serious dangers sending sensitive data via email.
-Email is not a safe way of broadcasting data.
-Emails must be initiated on one machine, be sent to an outbound email server, traverse the Internet, land on the recipient’s email server, before being broadcast to the recipient’s device.
-Duplicates of emails can be on at least four different devices, and messages can easily be intercepted while being broadcasted.
+Email is not a safe way of sharing data.
+Emails are composed on a workstation or mobile device, sent from an outbound email server, travel through multiple routing points (at which copies of the email are made) to the recipient’s email server, before being delivered to the recipient’s inbox.

-The Department of Health and Human Services (HHS) has already applied fines to covered bodies that have used email services that do not adhere with HIPAA requirements.
+The Department of Health and Human Services (HHS) has already issue fines to organizations that have used non-compliant email services.
 Phoenix Cardiac Surgery paid a $100,000 HIPAA fine for using insecure Internet-based email.

 HIPAA Compliant Email Suppliers